-In proposing to the Supervisory Board the actual remuneration elements and levels applicable to the members of the Board of Management, the Remuneration Committee considers, among other factors, the Remuneration Policy 2006 as adopted by the General Meeting of Shareholders on March 23, 2006 and the desired levels of remuneration and emphasis on particular aspects of the Company's short- and long-term performance, its current compensation and benefits structures, and levels benchmarked against relevant peer companies.
+In proposing to the Supervisory Board the actual remuneration elements and levels applicable to the members of the Board of Management, the Remuneration Committee considers, among other factors, the Remuneration Policy 2006 as adopted by the General Meeting of Shareholders on March 23, 2006 and, the desired levels of remuneration and emphasis on particular aspects of the Company's short- and long-term performance, its current compensation and benefits structures, and levels benchmarked against relevant peer companies.
 External compensation survey data and, where necessary, external consultants are used to benchmark our remuneration levels and structures.
-The Remuneration Committee also reviews and proposes to the Supervisory Board corporate goals and objectives relevant to the compensation of all members of the Board of Management.
-The Remuneration Committee evaluates the performance of members of the Board of Management in view of those goals and objectives, and makes recommendations to the Supervisory Board regarding the resulting compensation levels of the members of the Board of Management based on this evaluation.
+The Remuneration Committee also reviews and proposes to the Supervisory Board corporate goals and objectives relevant to the compensation of all members of the Board of Management in view of those goals and objectives, and makes recommendations to the Supervisory Board regarding the resulting compensation levels of the members of the Board of Management based on this evaluation.